 The Olly multivitamin for women is called the "Perfect" Women's.
 It's formulated for an active lifestyle, intended to boost energy and keep you going throughout your busy day.

-It not only contains the usual suspects when it comes to a multivitamins B12 and B6, D3, and E but also Biotin and Folic Acid.
+It not only contains the usual suspects when it comes to multivitamins B12 and B6, D3, and E but also Biotin and Folic Acid.

 There's also a superfoods version, which includes in addition to the vitamins, a host of antioxidant phytonutrients, such as tamarind and papaya.
 The superfoods version is elderberry flavored.

-The Prenatal come in a citrus flavor, which is a blend of Meyer lemon, clementines, and ruby red grapefruits.
+The Prenatal comes in a citrus flavor, which is a blend of Meyer lemon, clementines, and ruby red grapefruits.
 They boast Niacin and Folic Acid, as well as vitamin D3, C, B12, and B6.